 There are several train and bus routes in Inverness that can be used to get to top destinations in the Highlands.

-We rode the train to travel from Inverness to Plockton and used buses get to Falls of Foyers, Fort Augustus, Chanonry Point and the Fairy Glen Waterfalls.
+We rode the train from Inverness to Plockton and used buses to get to Falls of Foyers, Fort Augustus, Chanonry Point and the Fairy Glen Waterfalls.
+Travelers can also use the Inverness Hop On Hop Off Bus to get to top tourist attractions.

-Bus Tours Inverness, Scotland
+Bus Tours Inverness

-One of the best tours from Inverness combines two of the great things about the Highlands: Nature and Whisky.
 This highly-rated Inverness tour features several stops in Cairngorms National Park, as well as a trip to a distillery for Scottish whisky tasting.
-Get info here!
+Get more info!

 What To Pack for Inverness